josesantos/josesantos.github.io/README.md

 josesantos.github.io
 ====================

 This is currently a temporary homepage.
-In the future, this project will host my portfolio.
+In the future, the page will include a portfolio of my projects.
+The design is inspired by about.me and Microsoft's Modern/Metro design language.

-The host page can be found at: http://josesantos.github.io
+Check it out at: http://josesantos.github.io